 Note: This plugin is provided for free.
-Particularly if you use it to make money or in a profit-making context, however, I would appreciate if you could make a donation.
+Particularly if you use it to make money or in a profit-making context, however, I would appreciate if you could make a donation or give it a 5-star rating.
 Thank you!

 - 1 Installation

 - Find the plugin in the list at the backend and click to install it.
 Or, upload the ZIP file through the admin backend.
 Or, upload the unzipped